Dark Skies (2013 film): Plot

 Suddenly, the TV fills with static, and the house lights begin to flicker, while the dog starts barking ferociously towards a boarded up window.
-Daniel sends Lacy and the boys upstairs to Jesse's room, as he arms himself with the shotgun.
-A bright light starts to shine outside of the window, towards Daniel.
+Daniel sends Lacy and the boys upstairs to Jesse's room as he arms himself with the shotgun.
+A bright light starts to shine outside the window towards Daniel.
 Upstairs, Lacy instructs both boys to not open the door under any circumstance.
-The power in the house goes off, as Lacy stands guard outside the bedroom door, armed with a kitchen knife.
-She hears the TV in her bedroom turn on, she walks towards it, unaware of a being standing directly behind her, and becomes trapped in the room.
+The power in the house goes off as Lacy stands guard outside the bedroom door armed with a kitchen knife.
+Hearing the TV in her bedroom turn on, she walks towards it, unaware of a being standing directly behind her, and she becomes trapped in the bedroom.
 Daniel gets Jesse and Sammy into his and Lacy's room where they barricade themselves inside and huddle together on the bed.
-The TV begins to flicker again and the beings – now revealed to be Greys – materialize in the room.
+The TV begins to flicker again and the beings materialize in the room.

 Jesse blacks out and experiences a hallucination in which his father commits suicide alongside his mother's bloodied body.
 Seeing his brother, Jesse chases after Sammy before reawakening in the upstairs hallway of his house.
 The Greys appear in front of him, and he disappears with them in a flash of light, the rest of the family powerless to help.
 Three months later, Lacy and Daniel are suspects in Jesse's disappearance case and have moved into an apartment.
-Pollard balefully cuts out a newspaper article about Jesse's disappearance and hangs it on his wall with other pictures of missing children.
+Pollard dolefully cuts out a newspaper article about Jesse's disappearance and hangs it on his wall with other pictures of missing children.
 As Lacy is going through old things, she finds pictures that Jesse drew as a child that shows the Greys surrounding him.
 She belatedly realizes that it was Jesse, not Sammy, in whom the Greys first showed interest, and that he was the one who had been chosen.
-Feedback then emanates from a nearby walkie-talkie as Lacy and Sammy both hear Jesse's faint voice calling Sammy's name.
+Feedback then emanates from a nearby walkie-talkie as Lacy and Daniel both hear Jesse's faint voice calling Sammy's name.